 - negotiate a lease variation with your freeholder, allowing for the appointment of a Leaseholders Management Company “head-lease” – which could allow leaseholders to take on the management role by agreement

-Q: What is going to happen if I don’t want to participate in the right to manage application?
+Q: What is going to happen if I don’t want to participate in the RTM application?

 A: You can’t be forced to take part.
 From your point of view not much changes – the any exception being that after the right to manage the exercise, those participating in the management company will be responsible for maintaining your block – and it’s then your going to have to deal with rather than the freeholder